Eastern Orthodoxy in Bosnia and Herzegovina: History

 While Bosnian Catholics were only allowed to repair existing sacral objects, a large-scale construction of Orthodox monasteries and churches throughout Bosnia started in the northwest in 1515.
 An Orthodox priest was present in Sarajevo already in 1489, and the city's first Orthodox church was constructed between 1520 and 1539.
-By 1532, Bosnian Orthodox Christians had their own metropolitan bishop, who took up official residence in Sarajevo in 1699.
-By the end of the 18th century, the Metropolitan of Bosnia had authority over the Orthodox bishops of Mostar, Zvornik, Novi Pazar and Sarajevo.
+By 1532, Orthodox Christians had their own metropolitan bishop, who took up official residence in Sarajevo in 1699.
+By the end of the 18th century, the Metropolitan of Dabar and Bosnia had authority over the Orthodox bishops of Mostar, Zvornik, and Sarajevo.
 Even the high-ranking Orthodox clergymen, however, were very poorly educated and corrupt; they were reportedly ignorant of the basic principles of the faith, such as the Ten Commandments, confession, prayers and the importance of the cross.
 Syncretism was widespread among the Bosnians, with Catholics (as late as the 1880s) and Muslims celebrating the Orthodox slava.

 The tide eventually turned against the church, however, when Orthodox clergy renounced loyalty to the sultans and started encouraging and aiding peasant rebellions.
-The Ottomans abolished the Serbian Patriarchate of Peć and, from the late 1760s until 1880, the Orthodox in Bosnia and Herzegovina were directly under the Ecumenical Patriarchate of Constantinople.
+The Ottomans abolished the Serbian Patriarchate of Peć and, from the late 1760s until 1880, the Orthodox Christians in Bosnia and Herzegovina were directly under jurisdiction of the Ecumenical Patriarchate of Constantinople.
 As such it was led by Phanariotes, Greeks from Istanbul.
 In the mid-19th century, there were more than 400 Orthodox priests in Bosnia and Herzegovina; it was a time of renewed prosperity for the country's Eastern Orthodoxy.

-In 1920, following the First World War and the creation of the Kingdom of Yugoslavia, the area again came under the religious authority of the newly reunited Serbian Orthodox Church, under Patriarch Dimitrije.
+After World War I and the creation of the Kingdom of Yugoslavia, a council of Eastern Orthodox bishops in Bosnia and Herzegovina unanimously decided to unite with other Serbian ecclesiastical provinces to form the unified Serbian Orthodox Church, a process completed in 1920.

 Demographics

-According to the 2013 census, there were 1,089,658 adherents of Eastern Orthodoxy or the Serbian Orthodox Church in Bosnia and Herzegovina, making up 30.86% of the population.
-(Note: The census regarded "Orthodox", and "Serbian" as separate categories; 1,085,760 or 30.74% declared themselves as Orthodox, 3,898 or 0.11% as Serbian.)
+The published data from the 2013 Census included a crosstab of ethnicity and religion, (Note: The census regarded "Orthodox", and "Serbian" as separate categories; 1,085,760 or 30.7% declared themselves as Orthodox, 3,898 or 0.11% as Serbian.) which showed that Eastern Orthodox believers were divided between the following ethnic groups:

-Most of those following Eastern Orthodoxy were ethnically Serbs, 1,076,807 or 98.82% of the Eastern Orthodox population.
-They were followed by a group that chose regional Bosnian identity, comprising 1,929 or 0.18% of the Eastern Orthodox population.
-The rest falls on other ethnicities, with 1,945 or 0.18% of the Eastern Orthodox population choosing to remain undeclared or of unknown ethnicity.